-In the discussion about cultural differences the literature is almost unanimous in stating that organisations accept the existence of cultural differences and the need to take them into account in international business (Adler 2001; Bartlett & Ghoshal 1998; Briscoe 1995; Hofstede 1997).
+In the discussion about cultural differences the literature is almost unanimous in stating that organisations accept the existence of cultural differences and the need to take them into account in international business (Adler 2001; Bartlett and Ghoshal 1998; Briscoe 1995; Hofstede 2001).
 When researching the transfer of HR policies and practices, cultural differences between the countries have a two-fold impact.
-The first impact is well documented in the IHRM literature (Briscoe 1995; Dowling, Schuler, Welch 1999; Nankervis, Compton & Baird 2002) and deals with the differences of culture, values, attitudes and behaviour of the employees to whom the respective policies are meant to apply.
-The second impact comes from the cultural differences of managers involved in the literature of knowledge management and organisational behaviour (Adler 2001; Kostova 1999; Poedenphant 2002).
+The first impact is well documented in the IHRM literature (Briscoe 1995; Dowling, Schuler, Welch 1999; Nankervis, Compton and Baird 2002) and deals with the differences of culture, values, attitudes and behaviour of the employees to whom the respective policies are meant to apply.
+The second impact comes from the cultural differences of managers involved in the transfer of knowledge, policies and procedures, and this impact is addressed in the literature of knowledge management and organisational behaviour (Adler 2001; Kostova and Roth 2002; Poedenphant 2002).
+This is confirmed by results for case studies in the GLOBE research namely "..the transfer of knowledge from and to geographically dispersed units within the organization (e.g. from headquarters to a foreign subsidiary) and between organizations (e.g. from an acquirer to the acquired company) is likely to be influenced by differences in national cultures" (Javidan, Stahl, Brodbeck and Wilderom, 2005).
 It is the combination of these two impacts that constitutes the discussion of research issue 2 on cultural differences.

 The findings seem to confirm the literature which states that most societies, managers and employees are parochial or ethnocentric and that acknowledged differences between national cultures focus predominantly on communication styles, whereas value differences have to be observed or deducted (Adler 2001).
-Furthermore, the findings contrast with the literature (Dowling, Schuler & Welch 1999; Nankervis, Compton & Baird 2002) which states that cultural differences and sensibility are at the forefront of IHRM.
-Rather, the managers in the HQ and in subsidiaries of the German MNEs of this study have little awareness or in-depth knowledge of cultural differences between the four countries in the study.
-They assume that their local HR departments, fulfilling all HR functions, absolve them from the need for a more indepth investigation and knowledge gathering or sharing about cultural differences.
+Furthermore, the findings contrast with the literature (Dowling, Schuler and Welch 1999; Nankervis, Compton and Baird 2002) which states that cultural differences and sensibility are at the forefront of IHRM.
+Rather, the managers in the HQ and in subsidiaries of the German MNCs of this study have little awareness or in-depth knowledge of cultural differences between the four countries in the study.
+They assume that their local HR departments, fulfilling all HR functions, absolve them from the need for a more in-depth investigation and knowledge gathering or sharing about cultural differences.
 Transfer of HR policies and practices is routed via these local HR departments and it is the responsibility of the local HR director to adapt the proposed policies to obtain a locally legal and applicable practice solution.
-It is this reliance on the intercultural sensitivity of the local HR director that for a number of reasons influences the outcomes, that is the quality, of IHRM at the studied MNEs in a negative way.
+It is this reliance on the intercultural sensitivity of the local HR director that for a number of reasons influences the outcomes, that is the quality, of IHRM at the studied MNCs in a negative way.
 First, a continuation with the traditional German ways might bring substandard solutions to the subsidiaries (Adler 2001; Dickmann 2004), resulting in substandard performance.
-Second, with the German workforce being a minority in the MNEs, more integrative ways have to be sought (Chew & Horwitz 2004; Rugman & Hodgetts 2000).
-Third, in times of economic upswings the workforce will choose more culturally attuned employers, thus leaving the MNEs under study at an economic disadvantage (Briscoe 1995).
+Second, with the German workforce being a minority in the MNCs, more integrative ways have to be sought (Chew and Horwitz 2004; Rugman and Hodgetts 2000).
+Third, in times of economic upswings the workforce will choose more culturally attuned employers, thus leaving the MNCs under study at an economic disadvantage (Briscoe 1995).
 Finally and most significantly, German HQs only assume that the local HR director adapts the global policies in a culturally sensitive way; this assumption is neither followed up by the HQs, nor do the findings of this study justify this assumption.